amiga1211/Getting-and-Cleaning-Data-course-project/README.md

 Getting and Cleaning Data course project

-The R script that has been included in this repository, carries out the necessary data transformations and processing done to produce the final tidy data set.
+The R script run_analysis.R that has been included in this repository, carries out the necessary data transformations and processing done to produce the final tidy data set.

 The transformations have been explained in the CodeBook.md file also included in the repository.